Skip to Main Content

 Tools for Teaching

-Held each August, just before the start of the academic year, the Tools for Teaching Conference is our premier event designed to support, inspire, and equip faculty and staff with effective strategies for teaching and student success.
+Held at the beginning of the fall semester, the Tools for Teaching Conference is our premier event designed to support, inspire, and equip faculty and staff with effective strategies for teaching and student success.
 Each year, the conference focuses on a central theme in teaching and learning, offering a blend of theory, research, and hands-on practice to help educators refine their craft.

 Keynote Speakers